Routing Design Rule Types Available for PCB Layout in Altium Designer

 Online DRC, Batch DRC, interactive routing (and re-routing), autorouting, interactive length tuning (Min Gap is applied), and when interactively modifying the pair, such as sliding a track segment of one of the nets in the pair.

 While interactively routing a differential pair, you can cycle the applicable Width-Gap settings for that differential pair.
 To cycle between the Rule Minimum, Rule Preferred and Rule Maximum, press the Shift+B shortcut.
-Note that while you can also use the 3 shortcut to independently cycle through the Width settings and the 6 shortcut to cycle through the Gap settings, this should be done with caution as it may impact the required impedance.
+Note that while you can also use the 3 shortcut to independently cycle through the Width settings and the 6 shortcut to cycle through the Gap settings, this should be done cautiously as it may impact the required impedance.

 Notes

 • While the width of each net in a differential pair is monitored by the applicable Differential Pairs Routing rule (and not by a Width rule), clearance checking between the nets in that pair is still governed by the applicable Clearance design rule.
 If the gap value used for routing the differential pair is less than the minimum allowed clearance between the differential pair nets set by the Electrical Clearance design rule, a violation of the Electrical Clearance design rule will occur.
-In other words, a Clearance rule must be defined that targets the differential pair (on the specific layer where needed) with its connective checking mode set to Same Differential Pair, and whose clearance is set to be equal to, or lower than, the value for the Min Gap constraint defined for that layer as part of the applicable Differential Pairs Routing rule.
+In other words, a Clearance rule must be defined that targets the differential pair (on the specific layer where needed) with its connective checking mode set to Same Differential Pair and whose clearance is set to be equal to, or lower than, the value for the Min Gap constraint defined for that layer as part of the applicable Differential Pairs Routing rule.

 • While the optimal Width-Gap settings may be achievable for most of the board, there will often be areas, such as under a BGA component, where smaller and tighter Width-Gap settings must be used.
 Defining the Min Gap to be less than the Preferred Gap allows the router to bring the pair members closer to each other, where obstacles require this.
 While this works, it comes at a cost; routing operations become much more complicated and are, therefore, slower.
-This requirement can also be achieved by defining multiple differential pair routing rules - a lower-priority rule that targets the differential pair across the board, and a higher-priority rule that targets the differential pair in the specific area where a narrower Width-Gap setting is required.
-You then target the differential pair in that area by defining a Room Definition rule for that area, and use that room as part of the scope of the differential pair routing rule that requires a tighter Width-Gap setting.
+This requirement can also be achieved by defining multiple differential pair routing rules - a lower-priority rule that targets the differential pair across the board and a higher-priority rule that targets the differential pair in the specific area where a narrower Width-Gap setting is required.
+You then target the differential pair in that area by defining a Room Definition rule for that area and use that room as part of the scope of the differential pair routing rule that requires a tighter Width-Gap setting.

 Learn more about Differential Pair Clearance Checking